First Year Undergraduate

 Scholarship and Major Entrance Award winners

-The following award winners will be assigned to a single room in Residence.
-(Please note that your application and deposit must still arrive by the deadline of June 10, 2013 to guarantee a residence space, and a residence deposit of $525.00 CDN must be made regardless of scholarship funding).
+The following award winners will be assigned to a single room in Residence (unless your first room preference is otherwise).
+(Please note that your application and deposit must still arrive by the deadline of June 9, 2014 to guarantee a residence space, and a residence deposit of $525.00 CDN must be made regardless of scholarship funding).

 - Bank of Montreal Award